Antonio Brown is no longer a part of the Tampa Bay Buccaneers, coach says

 Bucs quarterback Tom Brady contributed to the conversation, explaining that the incident was "obviously a difficult situation."

-"We all love him and care about him deeply," Brady said, adding their friendship is beyond simply being teammates.
+"We all love him and care about him deeply," Brady said, adding their friendship goes beyond simply being teammates.
 "I think everyone should be compassionate and empathetic toward some very difficult things that are happening."

 Brady said he didn't know the details of the incident until after the game.